Balcony & Container Gardening

 Next step

 Before buying a vertical planter, read How to Choose Pots for Balcony and Windowsill Gardening so you can judge depth, drainage and practicality.
+Then decide whether a vertical planter, a simple shelf or normal floor pots fit your space best.

-vertical plantersbalconysmall spacesrenters
+vertical plantersbalcony gardeningsmall spacesrenters